momentum-projects/react-trivia/README.md

 - The application is styled in a way that enhances its usability and functionality.
 - The application includes at least one one spicy option from the list.

+## 😈 Extra Tricky Option: Jeopardy-Style Questions

+Using the data from [this Jeopardy-inspired API](http://jservice.io/), which provides content from Jeopardy, will require a different approach.
+You won't be able to provide multiple choice questions, but instead will need to allow the user to type an answer and check if the answer matches the correct answer text.
+We have not covered forms in React yet, so you will have to do some advance reading to figure out how to do this.

+You can design this quiz however you like, from replicating Jeopardy-style gameplay to something completely different.
+You should provide the same kind of feedback to the user that you would for a multiple choice quiz: show them how many questions they got right or some kind of score.

 ## 🌶️ Spicy Options

 Once you have the minimum functionality, you should implement as many spicy options as you have time for.
 You're also welcome to implement something not on this list.